untilde/paketti-manual/README.md

 Paketti tries to circumvent some of the most painful points of Renoise, and replace them with better, easier, faster, more user-friendly solutions.

+## Loading and Saving Samples

 One of them is the complete dismissal of the Disk Browser.
 You don't need to use it to load samples.
 In fact, I would encourage you to never use it for loading or saving samples - just use the Paketti solutions.

 For that, you just use the "Paketti PitchBend Multiple Sample Loader" & "Paketti PitchBend Drumkit Loader" shortcuts. they will load a sample, and immediately initialize it with:
 PitchBend 2.
 Cutoff 3.
 Resonance 4.
 Cutoff LFO Frequency 5.
 Cutoff LFO Amp (4+5 are used for autofilter like features) 6.
 OverDrive 7.
 Parallel Compression 8.
 PitchBend Glide/Inertia (set it to max, and your regular midicontroller pitchbend input will be very slow, set it to minimum, pitchbending will be immediate).
 Everytime you load something using Paketti Loaders, the Paketti Preferences are used to introduce your preferred loopmode, autofade, autoseek, oneshot, interpolation setting, New note Action, selected FilterType.  for these, there's a Default XRNI instrument being used, which comes with Paketti. you can of course replace it with a completely different XRNI - which will then get it's sample overwritten on every load.

-the `*Instr.
+The `*Instr.
 Macros` device that is added to the track you are on, when you load the sample, allows you to directly start automating the macro parameters.
 Meaning, you would load a sample using Paketti, input a few notes to the pattern editor, and immediately be able to start drawing automation for any of the 8 macro controls. so you could for instance put in a drumloop, and start drawing a cutoff automation curve directly to modulate the cutoff parameter.

-the DrumKit loader loads a max of 120 samples into the instrument. load more, it will only load 120 samples. same with the 8 macros, same with the instr macros. the drums are mapped automatically from C0 to B9. the Windows Explorer or macOS Finder is used for selecting files, meaning no Disk Browser use at all.
+The DrumKit loader loads a max of 120 samples into the instrument. load more, it will only load 120 samples. same with the 8 macros, same with the instr macros. the drums are mapped automatically from C0 to B9. the Windows Explorer or macOS Finder is used for selecting files, meaning no Disk Browser use at all.

+There's shortcuts and midimappings for saving the current sample as .WAV or .FLAC.
+There's also shortcuts+midimappings for saving the current selection in the Sample Editor to .WAV or .FLAC.

+## Loading Devices and Plugins

 another is the introduction of shortcuts and midimappings for loading your preferred native devices (both regular, and hidden/legacy effects), your favorite VST,VST3,AudioUnit/LADSPA/DSSI devices. this means that you go to the Tools -> Paketti -> Plugins/Devices -> Device Loader dialog, and check your favorites, click on "add as shortcut/midimapping" and from here onwards, you can map the newly created shortcuts for loading your devices onto the track you are on. if you're in sample fx chain mode, those devices will be loaded instead of to track dsp. it means you can for instance (in my usecase) press shift-q e r t z a v  and out come 7 devices to the selected track.  same with midibuttons, after selecting your favorites, you can use the midi mappings to set up midibuttons for loading your desired device onto your selected track.